-The online Master of Science in Nutrition, Public Health Nutrition concentration, at App State
+The online Master of Science in Nutrition at App State

 The national conversation about health and wellness continues to grow as more and more seek out consumer-friendly, relevant and accurate information about nutrition and the food we eat.

-The Master of Science in Nutrition with a concentration in Public Health Nutrition offered online through Appalachian State University will help you develop an understanding of the relationship between nutrition and human health that you can use to start a new career or advance to higher levels in your current position.
+If being a registered dietitian nutritionist isn’t your ultimate pursuit, our Public Health Nutrition concentration will help you develop an understanding of the relationship between nutrition and human health that you can use to start a new career or advance to higher levels in your current position.

 More information on Nutrition